 Use the response fields to limit the amount of data returned by API calls, especially when performing queries such as searching for products.
-Query-string parameters such as page and pageSize (up to a maximum of 200 records per request) can be used to retrieve large amounts of data in digestible chunks.
+Query-string parameters such as page, pageSize, and limits can be used to retrieve large amounts of data in digestible chunks.
 These parameters are always defined in the API documentation for a call that supports them, such as the example Get Products call.